cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The IBC handler performs the following steps in order:

-- Checks that the underlying clients is properly registered in the IBC router.
+- Checks that the underlying clients is valid.
 - Checks that the timeout specified has not already passed on the destination chain
 - Executes the `onSendPacket` ∀ Payload included in the packet.
 - Stores a constant-size commitment to the packet data & packet timeout